Top Tips China

 We felt extremely safe in China.
 People, although warm and friendly are reserved and respect personal space.
 Apart from wanting a photo, or selling their goods people generally go about their business quietly and privately.
 In major cities, crime rates are low.
 Be aware, you will be under constant surveillance.
 Cameras are highly prevalent and are visible, everywhere.
 This, of course, contributes to the low incidence of crime.
 Being a law-abiding citizen is acknowledged as the “norm” in China, we didn’t witness any inappropriate or even “rowdy” behaviour!

 China makes for an amazing trip.
-Will you visit in 2018?
+Will you visit this year?

 To find out more about the different types of posts we write, takealookaround our site.